cardano-foundation/cardano-academy/glossary.md

 #### Ada
 digital currency of the Cardano blockchain, Named after Ada Lovelace.
 One ada = 1,000,000 lovelaces.

-**Address**
+#### Address
 a data structure used in transaction outputs to convey various pieces of information.
 All addresses carry a network discriminant tag to distinguish between different networks, for instance mainnet or testnet, and a proof of ownership of who owns the transaction output.
 Some addresses also carry delegation choices or script references.

-**Adrestia**
+#### Adrestia
 Adrestia is a collection of products which makes it easier to integrate with Cardano.
 It is made of several application programming interfaces (APIs), command-line interfaces (CLIs), and software development kits (SDKs).
 Alternatively, Adrestia may also refer to the team working on the project itself.

+#### Address
-The **address** of a UTXO says where the output is ‘going’.
+The address of a UTXO says where the output is ‘going’.
 The address stipulates the conditions for unlocking the output.
 This can be a public key hash, or (in the Extended UTXO model) a script hash.

+#### Agda
-**Agda** is a dependently typed functional programming language.
+is a dependently typed functional programming language.
 Charles Hoskinson referred to it as ‘Super Haskell’

+#### Anti-pattern
+is a commonly-used process, structure or pattern which, despite initially appearing like an effective solution, results in more harm than good in the longer term.

 **Asset**
 a digital item of property that holds value stored in the distributed ledger.
 An asset can represent security, or utility tokens of a fungible or non-fungible nature.